aragonlabs/pay-protocol/README.md

 The **volatility** problem is being solved by the brilliant [Maker team](https://makerdao.com) who are building the [Dai](https://vimeo.com/247715549) stablecoin, which is a super collateralized coin that holds a trustless peg to 1 USD.
-Significant improvement needs to happen for Dai to become the world's currency but I consider this a solved problem being worked on by a world class team engineers and economisms.
+Significant improvements need to happen for Dai to become the world's currency but I consider this a solved problem being worked on by a world class team engineers and economisms.

-This protocol attempts to solve the last too, introducing a governance token to try to kickstart the **network effect** (no ICO needed to kickstart the token supply) and save the user acquisition costs by using tokenomics.
+This protocol attempts to solve the last two, introducing a governance token to try to kickstart the **network effect** (no ICO needed to kickstart the token supply) and save the user acquisition costs by using tokenomics.

-Also presents a significant **UX** improvement by allowing Dai (any ERC20/777 token actually) transfers without ownining any ether, as well as the cheapest way to transact with tokens in the Ethereum network.
+Also presents a significant **UX** improvement by allowing Dai (and any ERC20/777 token actually) transfers without ownining any ether, as well as the cheapest way to transact with tokens in the Ethereum network.
 The protocol allows to pay transfer fees in whatever token the user is transacting with.
 All these while end users being the custodial of all their crypto money, which no third party can take away from them.